mxagar/tool_guides/docker_swarm_kubernetes/docker_swarm_kubernetes_howto.md

 Kubernetes is an orchestrator released by Google in 2015 and maintained by its community nowadays.
 Most important features:
 - It is equivalent to swarm.
 - It runs on top of docker.
 - Orchestration makes sense when we need several server nodes and update them frequently.
-The most known prchestrators are Swarm and Kubernetes: Many cloud services provide them to you.
+The most known orchestrators are Swarm and Kubernetes: Many cloud services provide them to you.
 - There are several Kubernetes distributions.
   - We can roll our own Kubernetes version
     - We take the upstream Kubernetes Github repo